jczic/ESP32-MPY-Jama/README.md

 ---

 <a name="ide-gpio"></a>
-# :cyclone: &nbsp;Lightweight integrated IDE
+# :desktop_computer: &nbsp;Lightweight integrated IDE

 <b>Develop your MicroPython</b> programs and libraries and <b>test them</b> directly using the <b>lightweight IDE</b>.<br />
 Also, <b>a terminal is usable</b> in the same window with the management of the <b>history of your commands</b> like a shell.<br />